 “At its core will be a world class multi-modal transport interchange for local, regional and global travellers.”

-In August, the NSW government green-lit major increases to building heights at the precinct, removing a large hurdle to construction of Tech Central's first stage: the Western Gateway sub-precinct.
+In August, the state government green-lit major increases to building heights at the precinct, removing a large hurdle to construction of Tech Central's first stage: the Western Gateway sub-precinct.

 The state government also recently committed $48.2 million in funding to deliver up to 25,000sq m of affordable space for start-ups and scale-ups over the next four years.